 Blueberry Steel Cut Oat Muffins are a healthy way to start the day and a new year.

 I’ve been craving muffins lately.
-When this happens I aways return to some of my favorites, like Skinny Banana Oat Muffins back in July last year.
+When this happens I aways return to some of my favorites, like Skinny Banana Oat Muffins.
 I’ve always really loved a good muffin for breakfast, like my Healthy Morning Glory Muffins or Overnight Oatmeal, Banana & Chocolate Chip Muffins, which I’ve made a million times, and are my total go-to recipes.

 The difference between rolled and steel cut oats is that while both contain whole grain oats, they are processed differently.
 Rolled oats are steamed, rolled, steamed again and toasted, ending up as thin flakes.
 Steel cut oats are made from oat kernels that have been chopped into 2-3 thick pieces.
 Steel cut oats (or Irish oats as they are sometimes called) digest more slowly than rolled ones.
 Like all other grains in whole or cracked form, steel cut oats rank lower on the glycemic index.
 The glycemic impact is the speed at which a food is digested and converted into blood sugar.
 Foods that have a lower glycemic load are more slowly converted into blood sugar.
 When it comes to your blood sugar, lower and slower are generally better.

 The Steel-cut oats in this recipe don’t get pre-cooked, just soaked.
 They get cooked more in the baking process, but are still just a bit chewy in the finished muffin.
 If you see in the recipe, I did not use all steel-cut oats, it is Roger’s Steel-cut Oats Blend which blends steel-cut oats with flax, oat bran and wheat bran to reduce cooking time.